Sports Public Relations at the National Hockey League with Bernadette Mansur

-This is a really interesting conversation I had with Bernadette Mansur about doing PR in the NHL, the fan base and the digital distribution of games direct to viewers.
+This is a really interesting conversation I had with Bernadette Mansur about Sports PR at the NHL, the fan base, and the digital distribution of games direct to viewers.

 Bernadette Mansur is the senior vice president of communications for the National Hockey League and the executive director of the NHL Foundation.
 Mansur previously was vice president of communications for Reebok.